emiruz/sparse-data/README.md

 we're quickly in the position where we are not able to hold all the data we need on a PC.

 Enter the sparse-data library.
-It holds categorical sparse data in format orders of magnitude more efficient than raw text and so makes it possible to store and query vasts amount of data on your PC.
+It aims to store categorical sparse data on disk some N times less space than gzipped JSON, and to make this data easy to query from Clojure.

 The central enabling concept is the "column spec".
-The column spec is a list containing all the permutations of fields and field values that the data may contain.
+The column spec is a map containing all the values of all fields as keys, and an index as the value.
 The column spec happily deals with nesting to any level and any type of values.
 For example, the port field may have valid values "mobile", "desktop", "tablet" and so the column spec would contain:

-    ... [:port mobile] [:port desktop] [:port table] ...
+    ..., [:port "mobile"] 4, [:port "desktop"] 5, [:port "tablet"] 6, ...

-Each item in the column spec has an index which it's just it's position in the list.
-Now, for each new piece of data, instead of storing the entire record, all we need to store are the indexes of the values we encounter.
-This list is kept in a TSV GZIP and is henceforth your data archive, from which you may create a lazy sequence of any subset of fields to be used in further processing.
+For each new piece of data, instead of storing the entire record, all we need to store are the indexes of the values we encounter.
+This list is kept in a TSV GZIP, from which you may create a lazy sequence of any subset of fields using the *select* function to be used in further processing.

 ## Getting Started